Title: Semper Fidelis

-Warnings: Angst, partner betrayal, aftermath of torture in this chapter
+Warnings: Angst, partner betrayal, torture and related PTSD.

 Summary: Written for a kinkmeme prompt: Moriarty frames John and "Anthea" of betrayals which cause both of the Holmes brothers to cut them off.
 Cue BAMF!John and BAMF!"Anthea" doing their best to clear their names.
 Both het and slash; Mycroft/Anthea and John/Sherlock.

 There were few things in the world that could make Avra want to laugh out loud, but her sons playing chess were one of them.
 They always did it so intensely, as if the fate of the world depended on their game – when he was eight, Sherlock had slammed one of the pawns down so savagely he’d actually split both the soapstone piece and the board itself.